tarantool/doc/doc/1.7/reference/reference_lua/crypto.rst

     * ecb - Electronic Codebook
     * ofb - Output Feedback

-    For more information on, read article about `Encryption Modes`_
+    For more information, read the article about `Encryption Modes`_

     **Example:**